eXascaleInfolab/recimpute/README.md

 ### Use the model
-To use the model, please replace `savefile_name` in the following command with the corresponding `savefile_name` (`id`) outputted by the train command.
+- To evaluate the system, please replace `savefile_name` in the following command with the corresponding `savefile_name` (`id`) outputted by the train command.

 ```bash
     $ python recimpute.py -mode eval -model_id -1 -id savefile_name
 ```

-Users can apply the trained model on an example time series (my_timeseries.csv) using the following command:
+- Users can apply the trained model on new time series (my_timeseries.csv) using the following command:

 ```bash
     $ python recimpute.py -mode use -model_id -1 -id savefile_name -ts my_timeseries.csv -use_prod_model False